 The pelvic tilt and shoulder alignment are enough to keep your spine in a neutral position.
 The work from your pelvic floor creates a stable base for your spine and by consciously engaging your core muscles; you’re creating strength with minimal effort.
-It’s important to incorporate this movement into all parts of your day to prevent stiffness or injuries, especially during your workout.
+It’s important to incorporate this movement into all parts of your day to prevent stiffness and injury, especially during exercise.

-Eventually it will become a habit, and you’ll be standing or sitting with a neutral spine without even realising.
-For the meantime, it can help to set yourself reminders on your smartphone, or leave a sticky note above your computer screen reminding yourself to- ‘sit neutral!’
+At first you’ll probably catch yourself slouching often, and might feel like it’s a habit too tough to break.
+Eventually, it will start to come naturally (it is your bod’s natural position after all), and you’ll be standing or sitting with a neutral spine without even realising.
+In the meantime, it can help to set yourself reminders, or leave a sticky note on your desk prompting yourself to – ‘sit neutral!’

 So get to work on getting neutral!
 Your exercise routine, work-life and everyday life will suddenly seem a lot more comfortable, and your future muscular-skeletal self will love you for it!